towolf/towolf.github.com/docs/PsychGLImageProcessing/VignetCalibration.markdown

  This function allows the user to create a calibration for a vignetted luminance distortion.
 It enables the user to choose from either a Gaussian or Exponential approximation of the luminance vignetting.
-Users can change the position and steepness of the luminance fall\-off in horizontal and vertical direction independently.
+Users can change the position and steepness of the luminance fall-off in horizontal and vertical direction independently.
 It is also possible to adjust the minimal luminance.